Singularity

 Example: Finding and running a Docker container

 An user wants to install a program called guppy, which installation and use are described at a blog post.
-He wants to run it on a GPU since it's faster.
+They want to run it on a GPU since it's faster.
 From the blog post we know the program's name, have a hint on a provider of the program, and how to install it in Ubuntu Linux.
 After some web searching we find out that the program is mainly available commercially, so it has no publicly available dowload section and, likely there is no CentOS version.
 That leaves us with a need for an Ubuntu based container.

 We can build the container ourselves based on the instructions in the blog post, but, we would need to either build with Docker or Singularity on a local machine with root, or use DockerHub automated build through GitHub repository.
 This can be time consuming and cumbersome, so we leave it as a last resort.